jabowery/HumesGuillotine/LaboratoryOfTheCounties/README.md

 -   Programs must be Linux (x86 32bit or 64bit) executables.
--   Programs must run without input from other sources (files, network, dictionaries, etc.) on Linux without additional installations.\
+-   Programs must run without input from other sources (files, network, dictionaries, etc.) on Linux without additional installations.
      Use of standard libraries as for file I/O are allowed.
--   Use of of less than 4GB RAM and 10GB HD for temporary files is still required.
+-   Use of less than 4GB RAM and 10GB HD for temporary files is still required.
 No GPU usage.
 Programs must run in less than 20 hours real time on [our test machine](https://browser.primatelabs.com/geekbench4/search), where